Enigmatic-Smile/docs/transactions/README.md

 The Fidel API currently supports three types of transactions: authorisation transactions, clearing transactions and refund transactions.

 **Authorisation transactions** are processed when a purchase registers on a linked card.
-For example, when a customer is making a payment in-store or online in real-time.
-When a customer makes a payment with a linked debit/credit card in an auth-enabled location, the `transaction.auth` webhook is also triggered and the transaction object sent to your specified URL in real-time.
+For example, when a customer makes a payment in-store or online in real time.
+When a customer makes a payment with a linked debit/credit card in an auth-enabled location, the `transaction.auth` webhook is also triggered and the transaction object sent to your specified URL in real time.

 **Clearing transactions**, also known as “settled transaction”, are processed when a payment transaction settles, usually happens 48 to 72 hours after a payment registers.
 The Fidel processes for clearing transactions are also triggering the `transaction.clearing` webhook events.
 The processes run daily at 12:00 UTC for Mastercard and multiple times per day for Visa and American Express.
 Only one transaction is sent per event.